garbados/node-flatpages/README.md

-# Node-Pages: Flask-FlatPages for Node.js
+# Node-FlatPages: Flask-FlatPages for Node.js

-Like [Flask-FlatPages](http://pythonhosted.org/Flask-FlatPages/), Node-Pages recursively collects text files from a given directory and exposes them as Pages, made up of metadata stored as YAML, and a text body written in Markdown.
+Like [Flask-FlatPages](http://pythonhosted.org/Flask-FlatPages/), Node-FlatPages recursively collects text files from a given directory and exposes them as Pages, made up of metadata stored as YAML, and a text body written in Markdown.
 For example:

 	tags:
 		- cats